Alta Via 2: North

 Prefer a different style of trip?
 Why not try one of these:

-Via Alpina: Bernese Oberland (Switzerland) - 7 stages, 8 nights.
-Our comfiest Alpine trip
+Via Alpina: Bernese Oberland - 7 stages, 8 nights.
+Private rooms guaranteed on this Swiss Alpine trip!

 Trip Options